breatheco-de/content/src/content/lesson/backend-developer.md

 ### The Client-Server Architecture

-[Remember how the internet works?](https://www.youtube.com/watch?v=UiBT3Kj8KBM) Every domain points to a single IP address/server, and that server is ready to give back a **text answer** to any HTTP request that comes from any client.
+[Remember how the Internet works?](https://www.youtube.com/watch?v=UiBT3Kj8KBM) Every domain points to a single IP address/server, and that server is ready to give back a **text answer** to any HTTP request that comes from any client.

 **Think of the server like a "document generator."** It can be an image, a video, a text document, JSON, HTML, CSS, etc. The server’s responsibility is to respond with content each time a client requests it.